troycomi/snakemake-training/4_cluster/README.md

 You can constrain that with the -c option.
 If my machine has 4 cores, snakemake will run as many jobs as possible until all 4 cores are used.
 While I could sort 4 bams at once (each with one thread) I could only perform one trim at a time.
-If I specify only 2 cores, trim will still run, but now threads has the value of 2, which is passed to trimmomatic.
+If I specify only 2 cores, trim will still run, but now `{threads}` has the value of 2, which is passed to trimmomatic.

 If you are mostly concerned with cluster execution, just think of threads as how you specify the number of cpus for a job.
 Threads will default to 1.